metafacture/metafacture-core/CONTRIBUTING.md

-# Contributing to Metafacture Core
+# Contributing to Metafacture

 Welcome!
 Thank you for contributing to Metafacture.

-The following is a set of guidelines for contributing to Metafacture Core and how to work together in an efficient and goal-oriented way.
+The following is a set of guidelines for contributing to Metafacture and how to work together in an efficient and goal-oriented way.
 We use the simple GitHub workflow: the master branch is always in a working state.
 New features are developed in feature branches which are merged into the master after review in pull requests.
 See details on the [GitHub flow](https://guides.github.com/introduction/flow/).
 The agile methods we use are inspired by the [Scrum Guide](https://www.scrum.org/resources/scrum-guide).

 ## Table of Contents